- Kotlin 97.6%

 — same mm dimensions for the PCB, panel cutouts, gold-ring offset,

-screw inset, and wordmark baseline.
-Update both together when the
+and wordmark baseline.
+Update both together when the hardware

 The "BTClock" italic wordmark (Wordmark.kt) is baked from Ubuntu